Events listed on the above timeline:

 20:17 Jesus saith unto her, Touch me not; for I am not yet ascended to my Father: but go to my brethren, and say unto them, I ascend unto my Father, and your Father; and [to] my God, and your God.

-Dig Deeper, Read the story:
+Dig Deeper, Read: